trendmicro/tlsh/README.md

 (length, ...), while the last 32 bytes are used to capture information about incremental parts of the file.
-(Note that the length of the hash can be increased by changing build parameters described below in [CMakeLists.txt](CMakeLists.txt), which will increase the information stored in the hash, and thus its accuracy in predicting similarities between files.)
+(Note that the length of the hash can be increased by changing build parameters described below in [CMakeLists.txt](CMakeLists.txt), which will increase the information stored in the hash.
+For some applications this might increase the accuracy in predicting similarities between files.)

 Building TLSH (see below) will create a static library in the `lib` directory, and the `tlsh_unittest` executable, which links to the static library, in the `bin` directory.
 The library has functionality to generate the hash value from a given file, and to compute the similarity between two hash values.

-`tlsh_unittest` is a utility for generating TLSH hash values and comparing TLSH hash values to determine similarity.
+`tlsh` is a utility for generating TLSH hash values and comparing TLSH hash values to determine similarity.
 Run it with no parameters for detailed usage.

 ## Ports